 If your query can wait until the next class time then please do so.
 I would much rather communicate in person than by computer.
-I receive an enormous number of emails each day and there are only so many hours in the day (stepp@ufl.edu).
+We all receive an enormous number of emails each day and it is not healthy to sit in front of a computer for too long.
+If you must email, be sure to put ANT 2402 in the subject line, otherwise I will probably not see it (stepp@ufl.edu).